grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 ## Summary

-Traditionally, design proposals to Grafana Agent have been done in private by default, and then made only made public after internal consensus was reached.
+Traditionally, design proposals to Grafana Agent have been done in private by default, and then only made public after internal consensus was reached.
 This causes a few problems:

 * Community concerns are less likely to have an impact as core maintainers have